Best Golf Shoes For Wide Feet 2025

 Doesn’t offer top-tier comfort

-As you can imagine, with the name ProLite, it's extremely lightweight and, thanks to the Duramax Race Trak outsole, it is durable and grippy in a variety of weather conditions.
+As you can imagine, with the name ProLite, we found this shoe to be extremely lightweight and, thanks to the Duramax Race Trak outsole, it is durable and grippy in a variety of weather conditions.
 What's more, it is fully waterproof, which allowed us to commit fully to every shot from the tee, fairway and rough.

 Looks-wise, FootJoy has created a very visually appealing golf shoe that also ticks every box in the performance category, as the ProLite has been designed to be a premium product that won't break the bank.